 Weaknesses

-No explicit Bulgaria-law or Romania-law positioning found
+No public Bulgaria-law or Romania-law positioning was found on public pages reviewed

 Standout